thisiswei/udacity-self-driving-car/writeup_template.md

 One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+the slopes are the same for the both lanes, (e.g., left turn or right turn) and my solution will probably draw only one line

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be group the lines by their relatives positions and left lane lines will always be separated from the right lane lines

-Another potential improvement could be to ...